-5.1.3 The International Crisis Group (ICG) reported in December 2018 'A threeday ceasefire in June, which the Taliban and the government enforced and which prompted joyous celebration by fighters and civilians alike, offered a short respite, though fighting resumed immediately afterwards.
-Taliban fighters now effectively control perhaps half the country, cutting off transport routes and laying siege to cities and towns.15
+- 5.1.3 The International Crisis Group (ICG) reported in December 2018 'A threeday ceasefire in June, which the Taliban and the government enforced and which prompted joyous celebration by fighters and civilians alike, offered a short respite, though fighting resumed immediately afterwards.
+Taliban fighters now effectively control perhaps half the country, cutting off transport routes and laying siege to cities and towns.'15 - 5.1.4 In its Afghanistan Annual Report on Protection of Civilians in Armed Conflict for 2018, the United Nations Assistance Mission in Afghanistan (UNAMA) noted:

 9 BBC News, 'Afghanistan profile - Timeline', 31 January 2018, url.

 10 EASO, 'COI Report Afghanistan - Security Situation', (Section 1.1), December 2017, url.